minhv2UWT/Tetris-Game/README.md

 #### Minh Vu
 - Instantiated and added a reference to Timer object in the MenuGUI class.
 - Added inner class for keyadapter.
-- Created NextPiece and TetrisGameBoard classes to be the representation of Tetris NextPiece and game board panel.
+- Created and implemented NextPiece and TetrisGameBoard classes to be the representation of Tetris NextPiece and game board panel.

 #### Jack Chen